nikitavoloboev/moonbit/README.md

 #### [2Do](https://www.2doapp.com/ios/) - Flexible task manager

 - My task manager of choice.
-I mostly use it to view the tasks I have made on the mac that I need to complete for today.
-- I can separate the tasks by tags and filter through everything nicely.
-I wrote more on how I use the app [here](https://wiki.nikitavoloboev.xyz/macOS/apps/2do.html).
+I [use tags to organize my tasks](https://wiki.nikitavoloboev.xyz/macOS/apps/2do.html) and work on tasks based on priority.
+I wrote more on how I use the app [here]().

 #### [Streaks](https://streaksapp.com) - Habit tracker

 - Do something often enough and it becomes a habit.
-I try to [cultivate and grow new healthy habits with time](https://wiki.nikitavoloboev.xyz/focusing/habits.html).
+I use it [learn new healthy habits with time](https://wiki.nikitavoloboev.xyz/focusing/habits.html).
-- I use the app to list the habits I hope to integrate in my life.
-If I get 30 ongoing repetitions, I remove the habit and add new ones.
+- If I get 30 ongoing repetitions, I've learned the habit, I remove it and add new ones.

 #### [Strong](http://strongapp.io) - Workout tracker